stackabletech/docker-images/README.md

 Patchable doesn't _edit_ anything by itself.
 Instead, it's a uniform way to apply a set of patches to an upstream Git repository, and then export your local changes back into patch files.

-It doesn't care about how you make your local changes - you can then edit the branch created by patchable using any Git frontend, such as the git CLI or [jj](https://jj-vcs.github.io/jj/latest/).
+It doesn't care about how you make your local changes - you can edit the branch created by patchable using any Git frontend, such as the git CLI or [jj](https://jj-vcs.github.io/jj/latest/).

 This way, the patch files are the global source of truth and track the history of our patch series,